Can you make a living from CFD trading?

 Our guide on how to trade CFDs explains some basic strategies that can help you reduce your risk and potentially become more profitable.

 Secondly – do you have enough money?
-This is really the the most important point because even if you are a profitable CFD trader, if you don’t have enough money in your account you won’t be able to live off the profits.
+This is really the the most important point because even if you are a profitable CFD trader, if you don’t have enough money in your account, you won’t be able to live off the profits.

-As an example, we will assume you want to live of an income of £100,000 a year.
-In my experience the most profitable CFD traders who do it on a professional level aim to make around 10% to 20% a year.
+As an example, we will assume you want to live on an income of Β£100,000 a year.
+In my experience, the most profitable CFD traders who do it on a professional level aim to make around 10% to 20% a year.
 They do this by running a net flat long/short portfolio of CFD positions that aims to outperform the market.
-That basically means they are long stocks they think will go up and short stocks that they think will go down.
-It is essentially what edge funds do, i.e. hedge against overall market moves and aim to make money no matter what is happening in the underlying market.

-Trade CFDs with someone else’s money and share the profits
+2. Trade CFDs with someone else’s money and share the profits

 There are a few ways to do this: